-Ocean waves crashed against the black rocks and giant tree leaves bent in the Kona wind.
-Hawaiian music playing from a house next door accompanied us while we drank together and talked our way through the euphoria that comes from the first sips of alcohol.
+Gathering with friends to celebrate my birthday in Hawaii, my good fortune tricked me into thinking I had earned such leisure.
+Ocean waves crashed up on the island and giant palm leaves swayed in the wind.
+Hawaiian music playing from a house next door accompanied the party as we talked our way through the euphoria that comes from the first sips of alcohol.

 “I hear you’ve taken on a husband and child and live somewhere in Pennsylvania